2Gethr/gthr-website/README.md

 ## Development

-First install dependencies with **Bower**:
+First install dependencies with **Bower** :

 `bower install`

-If you don't have Bower, install it this way:
+If you don't have Bower, install it this way :

 `npm install -g bower`